Chapter 1: The old life

 I knew that when I became a chef, this would be the place I wanted to be.
 Nooks and Crannies have become a popular and successful book café.

-I was thinking while standing over a stove, cooking a sauce for one of our most popular dishes, when another order came in.
+I was thinking about my boyfriend while standing over a stove, cooking a sauce for one of our most popular dishes, when another order came in.

 “Yes chef!” the kitchen staff replied in unison and finished preparing the order.